Countries with the Most Similar Food to Germany

 Four of the five countries with the least similar food to Germany are located in Africa.
 The climate in these countries is also significantly warmer.
 This affects what type of crops are grown in these countries.
 Moreover, these countries are much less developed than Germany.
 Neither potatoes nor pork are commonly eaten in these countries.

-3. Chad is another country that borders Sudan.
+1. Chad is a landlocked country in Africa.
 Sorghum and millet are the two most commonly consumed grains in the country.
 These crops are well adapted to the Sahel’s harsh climate.
-Like South Sudan, beef is the most popular meat, but lamb meat is also often eaten there.
+Beef is the most popular meat, but lamb meat is also often eaten there.
 One popular dish is saka-saka, a mix of spinach and cassava leaves.

-4. Sierra Leone is a predominately Muslim country in West Africa, so due to their religious traditions pork is not commonly eaten.
-Like Congo, most of the meat eaten in this country is fish, since the country is located on the Atlantic Coast.
+5. Sierra Leone is a predominately Muslim country in West Africa, so due to their religious traditions pork is not commonly eaten.
+The most commonly eaten meat in this country is fish, since the country is located on the Atlantic Coast.
 The majority of Sierra Leone’s diet is made up of rice and cassava products.
 One of the country’s favorite dishes is Jollof rice.

 Related: The 10 Least Similar Countries to Germany